sumedhbajra/sumedhbajra/README.md

-- 👋 Hi, I’m @sumedhbajra
+- 👋 Hi, I’m Sumedh Raj Bajracharya
 - 👀 I’m interested in self-improvement, psychology and coding.
 - 🌱 I’m currently learning MERN and Data Science
 - 💞️ I’m looking to collaborate on MERN projects.
 - 📫 How to reach me : therealsumedh - instagram id
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: get things done.
+- ⚡ Fun fact: geting things done.

 <!---
 sumedhbajra/sumedhbajra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.